ClemsonChoirs/website/src/pages/staff/index.md

     email: bernar5@clemson.edu
     image: /img/anthony-9554-4.jpg
     name: Dr. Anthony Bernarducci
-    title: 'Director of Choral Activities and Vocal Arts '
+    title: Director of Choral and Vocal Studies
   - bio: >-
       Dr. Lisa Sain Odom is a professor of Music (Voice and Musical Theatre) in the Department of Performing Arts at Clemson and is an opera and musical